Queensland welcomes those interested in owning and managing a new or existing business in Queensland.

 This visa is a state-nominated four year provisional visa, which is a stream of the Business Innovation and Investment (Provisional) visa (subclass 188) and a pathway to permanent residency through the Business Innovation and Investment (Permanent) visa (subclass 888).

-State nomination for this visa is managed by the Queensland Government through Business and Skilled Migration Queensland (BSMQ) in collaboration with the Department of Home Affairs.
+State nomination for this visa is managed by the Queensland Government through Business and Skilled Migration Queensland (BSMQ) in collaboration with the Department of Home Affairs (HA).

 To seek Queensland state nomination you must:

-- demonstrate that you have net business and personal assets of at least A$800,000 to be transferred to Queensland within 2 years of your visa being granted, including a minimum of A$200,000 for investment into a business
+- demonstrate that you have net business and personal assets of at least A$800,000 to be transferred to Queensland within 2 years of the visa being granted.

-Step 1: Review your eligibility criteria, visa conditions and document checklist on the Department of Home Affairs website and the BSMQ website.
-Ensure you meet both the Department of Home Affairs criteria and BSMQ criteria and have all your documentation ready before you apply.
+Step 1: Review the eligibility criteria, visa conditions and document checklist on the HA website and the BSMQ website.
+Ensure you meet both the HA criteria and BSMQ criteria, and have all your documentation ready before you apply.

-Step 3: BSMQ only assesses EOIs that meet The Department of Home Affairs and BSMQ criteria.
+Step 3: BSMQ only assesses EOIs that meet the HA and BSMQ criteria.
 You will receive an invitation to lodge an application with BSMQ.
-You will be requested to provide the following documents which are to be uploaded electronically through the Document Portal link provided in your invitation email.
+You will be requested to provide the following documents which must be uploaded electronically through the Document Portal link provided in your invitation email.

 - Qld State Nomination Application Form